Equities, dollar and oil gain as gold slips

 The pan-European FTSEurofirst 300 .FTEU3 closed up 1 percent even though Germany's DAX .GDAXI was stuck in neutral.
 Shares of car giant Volkswagen (VOWG_p.DE) tumbled 19 percent after it was found to have cheated U.S. emission tests.

-Investors cheered an unexpectedly clear election victory for the Syriza party in Greece on Sunday that boosted hopes its bailout program would stay on the road.
+Investors cheered an unexpectedly clear election victory for the Syriza party in Greece on Sunday that boosted hopes its bailout programme would stay on the road.

 In Asia, equity markets slumped, with 1.5 percent to 2 percent falls in Australia , Korea .KS11 and Malaysia .KLSE.
 China defied the region's downtrend, with the Shanghai Composite index .SSEC up 1.9 percent and the CSI300 .CSI300 rising 1.75 percent.